GikonyoJohn/-dsc-phase-2-project-v2-3-group2/README.md

 ![baseline](baselineModel.png)

 ### 2. Model 2: with log transformed y variables
-After log transformation of the dependent variables our residuals are much closer to a normal distribution
+After log transformation of the dependent variables our residuals are much closer to a normal distribution.

 ### 3. Model 3: Dealing with Multicollinearity